bioinfo-pf-curie/TMB/README.md

 #### `--minCoverage`

-Define the minimum coverage accepted for each region of the bed file
+Define the minimum coverage accepted for each region of the BED file

 #### `--minMapq`